chevah/geck/docs/programming/review.rst

   exact steps you took and the actual results.

-* If the work is good, you can request the code to be merged by the author by setting the state to needs_merge in Trac.
+* If the work is good, you can request the code to be merged by the author by approving the pull request.

 * If the work is good and the GitHub pull request feature was used, submit your review as 'Approve'.